renato-mauro/redot/examples/filter/README.md

-# Filter Example
+# Array filtering

-This example demonstrate reactive filter array, using three barcharts with shared objects.
+This example demonstrates reactive filtering of arrays, using three barcharts with shared objects.